At the Doctor's office-Vocabulary List

 -Do I have to make an appointment?

 -What’s the matter?
 Where’s the pain?
-What do you complain of?
+What

 - Have you taken your temperature?